 Our story begins in Warren

 My husband Adam and I chose to build our life together and start our family in Warren because we knew that it was the best place to raise our four children.
 Warren is our home and the place where our shared story began.
-I first moved to Warren in 2003 as a college student and lived on Billette Drive with my older sister and brother-in-law.
-When Adam and I got engaged in 2010, we bought our first home on Linda Street.
-Our family has grown since then and we now live on Malvina Drive.
+I first moved to Warren in 2003 as a college student and lived in Warren with my older sister and brother-in-law.
+When Adam and I got engaged in 2010, we bought our first home and chose to grow our family in Warren.

 Adam and I are Hmong-American.
 The Hmong people are an ethnic minority group that over centuries, migrated from China into Laos, Thailand and Vietnam, often due to war and persecution.
 From 1959 to 1973, the Hmong in Laos were recruited by the United States government to help the US, as allies in the Vietnam War.
 My father, Vang Xiong, was about 17 years old when he was recruited as a Tactical Aircraft Maintenance specialist.
 Without any formal training, he replaced and filled U.S. fighter pilots with ammunition on the Long Cheng military airbase located in Xaisomboun Province, Laos.
 He, like many young Hmong boys and men fought to protect American soldiers and rescued downed American pilots.
 When the U.S pulled out of Laos in the late 1970s, my parents were forced to flee for their lives –swimming across the river in the middle of the night into neighboring Thailand.
 My family, like thousands of Hmong, were placed in refugee camps.
 Several years later, in December of 1984, my mother gave birth to me in the Ban Vinai refugee camp in Loei, Thailand.